waagsociety/air_quality_sensor_kit/MUV Kit/Case/MUV Air Quality Kit Bill of  Materials.md

-MUV Air Quality Kit Documentation

-## **Bill of materials/ shopping list:**
+# Bill of materials/ shopping list

-**Hardware: (nuts and bolts etc...)**
+## Hardware: (nuts and bolts etc...)

-Can be purchased at local hardware shops (praxis, gamma for NL for example):
+Can be purchased at local hardware shops (in this instructable I refer to Praxis, Gamma for NL for example):

 Its better to buy extra nuts, bolts and washers just in case

-25 x m3 washers
+* 25 x m3 washers
-50 x m3 nuts
+* 50 x m3 nuts
-2 x m6 x 25 hook bolt
+* 2 x m6 x 25 hook bolt
-4 x m6 nut
+* 4 x m6 nut
-4 x m6 washer
+* 4 x m6 washer
-4 x m5 x 25mm  bolt
+* 4 x m5 x 25mm  bolt
-4 x m5 nut
+* 4 x m5 nut
-4 x m5 washer
+* 4 x m5 washer
-4 x m4.5 wing nut (M4 also fits but looser)
+* 4 x m4.5 wing nut (M4 also fits but looser)
-4 x m4.5 x 30mm wing bolts (m4 also fits but looser)
+* 4 x m4.5 x 30mm wing bolts (m4 also fits but looser)
-4 x m4.5 or m4 washers
+* 4 x m4.5 or m4 washers
-7 x m3 x 30mm bolts
+* 7 x m3 x 30mm bolts
-12 x m3 x 12mm bolts
+* 12 x m3 x 12mm bolts
-4 x m3 x 25mm bolts
+* 4 x m3 x 25mm bolts
-8 x m3 x 15mm bolts
+* 8 x m3 x 15mm bolts

+## Weatherproof grommets
-**Weatherproof grommets:** (also available locally in harware shops but much cheaper as part of kits online)
+(also available locally in harware shops but much cheaper as part of kits online)

 https://www.amazon.de/Kabeldurchf%C3%BChrung-Sortiment-Kabeldurchlass-Durchgangst%C3%BCllen-Gummit%C3%BClle/dp/B077VYK3H9/ref=sr_1_18?ie=UTF8&qid=1548608255&sr=8-18&keywords=rubber+grommets

-1 x 19.05mm blind gromet
+* 1 x 19.05mm blind gromet
-1 x 22.23mm blind gromet
+* 1 x 22.23mm blind gromet
-1 x 14.29mm OD 7.94mm ID grommet
+* 1 x 14.29mm OD 7.94mm ID grommet

-**Acrylic:**
+## Acrylic

 500 x 500mm of 3mm acrylic

 https://www.kunststofshop.nl/acrylaat-plexiglas/platen/melkwit-wit-en-zwart-standaard-maten/acrylaat-plaat-melkwit-ac02/a-3784-20000029

-**Rubber:**
+## Rubber

 1/2 of An old inner tube (prefereably used and beyond repair.
 If really needed you can buy locally)

-**Corner supports:**
+## Corner supports

 I bought the 2 pairs of corner supports which I used as the balcony clamp from Praxis.
 They are a standard part but the hole locations may change and will have to be changed in the DXF.

-The corner supports are also available locally in Praxis
+The corner supports are also available locally in Praxis.

 15cm large corner supports: